Real Estate Syndication

 Policy Statement 101

-Policy Statement 101 provides an exemption application under GBL §§ 352-g(1) and 359-f(2) for real estate syndication offerings made to persons not exceeding forty in number.
+Policy Statement 101 provides an exemption application under GBL sections 352-g(1) and 359-f(2) for real estate syndication offerings made to persons not exceeding 40 in number.

 Policy Statement 102

-Policy Statement 102 provides an exemption application under GBL §§ 352-g(2) and 359-g(2) for real estate syndication offerings registered with the Securities and Exchange Commission under the Securities Act of 1933.
+Policy Statement 102 provides an exemption application under GBL sections 352-g(2) and 359-g(2) for real estate syndication offerings registered with the Securities and Exchange Commission (SEC) under the Securities Act of 1933.

 Policy Statement 103

-Policy Statement 103 provides an exemption application under GBL §§ 359-f(1)(a) and 359-g(2) for real estate offerings by certain governmental issuers.
+Policy Statement 103 provides an exemption application under GBL sections 359-f(1)(a) and 359-g(2) for real estate offerings by certain governmental issuers.

 Policy Statement 104

-Policy Statement 104 provides an exemption application from the filing requirements of GBL § 352-e for certain offerings that fall within the statutory subcategories of GBL § 359-f(2).
+Policy Statement 104 provides an exemption application from the filing requirements of GBL section 352-e for certain offerings that fall within the statutory subcategories of GBL section 359-f(2).

 Policy Statement 105

-Form 99 is a notification filing for issuers who are filing or have filed with the SEC (1) pursuant to Rule 506 of Regulation D; or (2) pursuant to Regulation A, Tier 2; or (3) as a "qualified purchaser" defined by Section 18(b)(3) of the Securities Act of 1933.
+Form 99 is a notification filing for issuers who are filing or have filed with the SEC under one of the following conditions:

 • This memorandum provides guidance for syndication offerings in which offerees are afforded the right to acquire a condominium unit in the development as part of the syndication offering.
 These transactions include offerings of two distinct types of securities: (1) an interest in a real estate "syndication" (participation of interest in the entity that acquires and develops the property); and (2) cooperative interest in realty, a condominium unit.
 Because these transactions involve offerings of two distinct types of securities, they require two separate filings with REF.